 - Lower your water heater temperature.
 Be sure to avoid accidentally scalding your baby with water that is too hot.
 Set your water heater to 120 degrees Fahrenheit so that the water isn’t dangerously hot.

 - Buy a non-skid mat.
 Place a non-skid mat by the bathtub to prevent slipping.
 Even if you aren’t bathing with your newborn, they will eventually transition to the tub anyway.

 - Learn child CPR.
 It never hurts to learn child CPR.
 Children can drown in as little as 1 inch of water.
 On a similar note, keep the toilet lid and shower doors shut when not in use.

 - Never leave your baby alone.
 Never walk away while your baby is in the tub or on a flat counter, even for a second.
 Place the baby in a safe and secure bassinet before emptying the bath water.

 - Cover the tub spout.
 Nothing ruins bath time like a painful bonk to the head.
 Bath spouts can be sharp enough to make your baby’s head bleed, so be sure to cover the tub spout and any other sharp objects such as protruding shower doors.

 - Keep electric appliances away from the tub.
 Store electronics away so that a baby or toddler can’t grab them and pull them near the tub.

 Baby bath time is more than just washing your baby and keeping them clean.
 It’s also a crucial time for bonding with your baby and helping them develop their growing minds.

 While it may feel stressful at first, bath time will soon evolve into a fun experience for the both of you.
-Not only will your precious little one be clean and healthy, they’ll be a much happier baby who has a stronger connection with you.
+Not only will your precious little one be clean and healthy, but they’ll be also a much happier baby who has a stronger connection with you.